Kenardo Forbes

-Kenardo Forbes (born 15 May 1988) is a Jamaican footballer who plays as a midfielder for USL Championship club Pittsburgh Riverhounds SC.
+Kenardo Forbes (born 15 May 1988) is a Jamaican retired footballer who played as a midfielder.

 Career

 Club

 Forbes has played club football for Naggo Head, Waterhouse and Syracuse Silver Knights.

-Forbes played for Waterhouse F.C. in the 2014–15 CONCACAF Champions League group stage.

 Forbes signed for the Rochester Rhinos in USL for 2015.

 On 21 December 2017, Forbes signed for Pittsburgh Riverhounds SC on a one-year contract with an option for 2019.
-He followed head coach Bob Lilley, who also moved to Pittsburgh after the Rhinos went on hiatus for the 2018 season.
+Forbes is the all-time appearance leader for the Riverhounds.

+On 14 March 2025, Forbes announced his retirement from playing professional football.

 International

 He made his international debut for Jamaica in 2010.